NcStudios/NcEngine/docs/Overview.md

 Layers are underused and are reserved for future use.

 ### Flags

-At the moment, the only Entity flag is Entity::Flags::Static.
-This is used to specify that an Entity will not be moved after construction.
+* Entity::Flags::Static: Specifies an Entity will not be moved after construction.
 This is used for various optimizations and is required in certain cases ([ConcaveCollider](EngineComponents.md#concavecollider)).
+* Entity::Flags::Persistent: Persistent entities and their attached components are not destroyed on scene changes.

+Entities do not inherit flags from their parents.

 When creating an Entity through the [registry](#registry), an EntityInfo struct is required, which has more information than is actually stored in the Entity.
 This is because the registry automatically adds a [Transform](EngineComponents.md#transform) and [Tag](EngineComponents.md#tag) to each new Entity, initialized with data from the EntityInfo.